hsienc/Assignment-2-replication/README.md

 ## Data

-Please download the newest version of the replication package for [`Schoellman (2016)`](https://www.openicpsr.org/openicpsr/project/114117/version/V2/view)
+Please download the newest version of the replication package for [`Schoellman (2016)`](https://www.openicpsr.org/openicpsr/project/114117/version/V2/view) and rename the package to `Replication package for ECHCD`.

 ## References